 – Endpoint hardening

-Our second post, due out next week, looks at Access Control and Data Privacy in more depth.
-Until then, stay safe!
-And to learn more about integrating IAM with your mainframe, be sure to view this whitepaper, Integrating Host Systems with Modern Security Frameworks
+Our second post, Tightening Mainframe Access and Security: Part 2, looks at Access Control and Data Privacy in more depth.
+Until And to learn more about integrating IAM with your mainframe, be sure to view this whitepaper, Integrating Host Systems with Modern Security Frameworks